-There are numerous applications of these identities in statistical computing, but updating a precision matrix based on a low-rank update of a covariance matrix is a typical example.
+There are numerous applications of these identities in statistical computing.
+Updating a precision matrix based on a low-rank update of a covariance matrix is one example, but note that in many applications we would avoid explicitly forming the modified inverse, and would simply use the expressions alongside a suitable decomposition of A to compute with the modified inverse.